soccertes123/IP_News_Search_Engine_Project/README.md

 python query.py

 We store an inverted index in a python dictionary, which holds information about the corpus in terms of words, documents, and word positioning.
 Our query algorithm uses the index to match queries with documents.

+First, create an index by running "createIndex.py".
+Then, try querying the index by running "query.py" and typing in a query; note you can also check out our precision/recall through this file.
+Create the ngrams table by running "create_ngram_table.py".
+Then, run the ngrams program by running "ngrams.py" and typing in a query.

 Things to do:
 implement ui?